 Antihistamines are often the go-to drug for treating allergy symptoms.
 They work by reducing or blocking histamines, chemicals produced by the immune system that are responsible for many common allergy symptoms including runny nose, stuffy nose and itchy, watery eyes.

-They are available in tablets, capsules, liquids, nasal sprays and eye drops.
-Antihistamines can cause side effects such as drowsiness, dry mouth, dizziness and nausea, though newer generation antihistamines have fewer side effects.
-Popular antihistamines include:
+They are available in tablets, capsules, liquids, nasal sprays, and eye drops.
+Antihistamines can cause side effects such as drowsiness, dry mouth, dizziness, and nausea, though newer generation antihistamines have fewer side effects.
+Popular antihistamines include the following:

 How Do Decongestants Help Allergies?

 Decongestants may increase anxiety or cause sleeping difficulty.
-If you have a medical condition such as glaucoma, high blood pressure, heart disease, thyroid disorder, diabetes or enlarged prostate, consult with a doctor before using.
-Common decongestants include:
+If you have a medical condition such as glaucoma, high blood pressure, heart disease, thyroid disorder, diabetes, or enlarged prostate, consult with a doctor before using.
+Common decongestants include these:

-In addition, many antihistamines also contain a decongestant, such as:
+In addition, many antihistamines also contain a decongestant, such as the following: